Acute Lymphocytic Leukemia (ALL): Treatment Choices

 Results of your lab tests

-If the leukemia cells have gene or chromosome changes
+If the leukemia cells have certain gene or chromosome changes

-If the leukemia is affecting the brain and spinal cord, spleen, or liver
+If the leukemia is affecting your brain and spinal cord, spleen, or liver

 Your personal needs and preferences

 How well the leukemia responds to the first treatment (induction)

 You may have questions and concerns about your treatment options.
 You may want to know how you’ll feel and function after treatment, and if you’ll have to change your normal activities.

 Your healthcare provider is the best person to answer your questions.
 He or she can tell you what your treatment choices are, how well they’re expected to work, and what the risks and side effects are.
 Your healthcare provider may suggest a certain treatment.
 Or you might be offered more than one and asked to decide which one you’d like to use.
 It can be hard to make this decision.
 While it's important to take the time you need to make the best decision for you, ALL treatment tends to be started very soon after diagnosis.